What's Included in the Price

 Brisbane's climate is both the cause of and the constraint on balcony waterproofing work.

 UV degradation.
-Queensland's UV index consistently ranks among the highest in Australia.
-Balcony membranes exposed to direct sun (where tiles have been removed or a coating has worn through) degrade faster than in Melbourne or Adelaide.
+Queensland's UV index is consistently among the highest in Australia.
+Balcony membranes exposed to direct sun (where tiles have been removed or a coating has worn through) degrade noticeably faster than in Melbourne or Adelaide.
+An exposed membrane without a protective surface finish may show visible degradation within 3 to 5 years under Brisbane's sun, compared to 7 to 10 years in southern cities.
 Membrane products specified for Brisbane balconies should have documented UV stability.
-If a waterproofer proposes a product without UV resistance data, ask why.
+Polyurethane and bonded PVC sheet membranes generally outperform cementitious systems for UV resistance.

-Storm drainage.
+Storm drainage design.
 Brisbane's summer storms deliver intense rainfall over short periods.
 A balcony that drains adequately in light rain may overflow during a storm event, pushing water under door thresholds and into the building.
-Drainage design for Brisbane balconies should account for peak storm flows, not just average rainfall.
-The fall toward the drain (minimum 1:60 for tiled surfaces) and the drain capacity both matter.
+Drainage design for Brisbane balconies must account for peak storm flows, not just average rainfall.
+The fall toward the drain (minimum 1:60 for tiled surfaces under AS 4654.2) and the drain outlet capacity both matter.
+The NCC also requires a minimum 50mm step-down from the internal floor to the balcony surface, which acts as a secondary barrier during heavy rain.

 Heat and curing.
-Brisbane's summer heat can actually accelerate membrane curing, which sounds positive but can cause problems if the product cures before it has properly bonded to the substrate.
-Experienced Brisbane waterproofers may schedule application for early morning or overcast days to avoid this.
-Winter in Brisbane (mild by southern standards) is often the preferred application season.
+Brisbane's summer heat can accelerate membrane curing, which sounds positive but can cause problems if the product cures before it has properly bonded to the substrate.
+Experienced Brisbane waterproofers schedule application for early morning or overcast days in summer to avoid this.
+Winter in Brisbane (mild by southern standards) is often the preferred application season, offering consistent temperatures between 15 and 22 degrees that suit curing requirements.

 Hiring a Licensed Waterproofer in QLD

 Balcony waterproofing in Queensland must be performed by a QBCC-licensed waterproofer.
-The waterproofing trade class requires a Certificate III in Construction Waterproofing.
+The waterproofing trade class requires a Certificate III in Construction Waterproofing (CPC31420).
 Verify licences on the QBCC licensee register.

 Ask for: